Reconstructed 12-lead ECG Monitoring

 ECG reports

-The clinician can generate a standard 12-Lead ECG report with measurements calculated by the GE 12SL™ ECG analysis program, including:
+With 12RL, the clinician can generate a standard 12-Lead ECG report with measurements calculated by the GE HealthCare 12SL™ ECG analysis program, including:

 • Ventricular rate